Friday Feelz : Singer-Songwriter, Performing Artist Kayla Marque

 Kayla Marque joined Loving Living Local hosts Nova & Krista on the Friday Feelz stage.
-While not originally set on a music career, in her teenage years her relationship with music shifted from a lighthearted hobby to an essential outlet for her to process her pain into beauty.
+While not initially set on a music career, in her teenage years, her relationship with music shifted from a lighthearted hobby to an essential outlet for her to process her pain into beauty.

-She started going by her birth name, “Kayla Marque”, in 2012 and went on to release “Live and Die Like This” in 2016, an ethereal alternative pop album that launched Marque to the forefront of the Denver music scene.
+She started going by her birth name, “Kayla Marque,” in 2012 and released “Live and Die Like This” in 2016, an ethereal alternative pop album that launched Marque to the forefront of the Denver music scene.

-In 2020 Marque released Brain Chemistry, a transcendent double album that dives deep into themes of self-love, trauma, and mental health all through the concept of examining the Right Brain and Left Brain.
+In 2020 Marque released Brain Chemistry, a transcendent double album that dives deep into themes of self-love, trauma, and mental health, all through examining the Right and Left Brain.

 Kayla debuted her brand new single “Slow Burn” on Friday Feelz with upcoming Denver Shows